 Enter, Mexico’s stunning Riviera Maya.

-But enough about testing and travel restrictions.
-Let’s get back to the beaches of the Riviera Maya!
+But enough about all that, let’s get back to the white sand beaches of the Riviera Maya!

 What is the Riviera Maya?